-A Certifying Officer by delegation who considers that a decision which it is his/her responsibility to take is irregular or contrary to the principles of sound financial management shall inform the MoED KEEA director in writing.
-If the KEEA director then gives a reasoned instruction in writing to the Certifying Officer to take the decision in question, the Certifying Officer may not be held liable.
-This authority of the KEEA director to instruct the Certifying Officer does not allow the KEEA director to permit any breach of the Law.
+A Certifying Officer by delegation who considers that a decision which it is his/her responsibility to take is irregular or contrary to the principles of sound financial management shall inform the MoED CAO in writing.
+If the CAO then gives a reasoned instruction in writing to the Certifying Officer to take the decision in question, the Certifying Officer may not be held liable.
+This authority of the CAO to instruct the Certifying Officer does not allow the CAO to permit any breach of the Law.
 Any breach of the Law should be reported to the relevant authorities.